Want to know a secret?

 Most soil-free seed-starting mixtures are made from milled peat moss and/or coconut coir for volume and water retention, plus perlite or vermiculite for air entrainment.
 Most mixtures may also contain fertilizer as an additive, which may or may not be approved for organic gardening.
 Read the package to check the ingredients before you buy the mix to ensure what you’re getting doesn’t contain any synthetic chemical fertilizer.

 A good label to look for is the “OMRI-Listed” label, indicating the product is approved for organic use.
-My favourite soil-free mix for seed starting is Pro-Mix Organic Seedling Mix, which is available from both big box retailers and independent garden centres in North America.
-This mix contains enough plant food to sustain the seedlings (no seedling fertilizer required).
+My favourite mix for seed starting is Pro-Mix Organic Seedling Mix, which is available from both big box retailers and independent garden centres in North America.
+This mix is OMRI-Listed and contains enough plant food to sustain the seedlings (no seedling fertilizer required).

 If your soil-free mix does not contain a fertilizer or organic amendment, your seedlings will require some sort of plant food input during their time indoors.
 I use a mix of worm castings and glacial rock dust for this purpose, but you can use whatever organic-approved fertilizer is available in your area.
 Just be sure to follow the application instructions on the package.